yulunzhang/RDN/README.md

 The code is built on [EDSR (Torch)](https://github.com/LimBee/NTIRE2017) and tested on Ubuntu 14.04 environment (Torch7, CUDA8.0, cuDNN5.1) with Titan X/1080Ti/Xp GPUs.

+Other implementations: [PyTorch_version](https://github.com/thstkdgus35/EDSR-PyTorch) has been implemented by Nguyễn Trần Toàn (trantoan060689@gmail.com) and merged into [EDSR_PyTorch](https://github.com/thstkdgus35/EDSR-PyTorch).

 ## Contents
 1. [Introduction](#introduction)
 2. [Train](#train)